TOAST-DOCS/Storage-Online-NAS/en/console-guide.md

 > [Note]
 > You will be charged for key store usage according to the Secure Key Manager service pricing policy.
 For more information, see [Secure Key Manager pricing](https://www.nhncloud.com/kr/service/security/secure-key-manager#price).
 >
-> NAS encrypted storage encrypts data with the XTS-AES-256 algorithm.
-The XTS (XEX-based tweaked-codebook mode with ciphertext stealing) standard uses different symmetric keys for IV encryption and block encryption.
+> NAS encrypted storage encrypts data with the XTS-AES-256 algorithm using two different symmetric keys.
 Therefore, two symmetric keys are stored in the key store for each encrypted storage.

 ### Change Storage Size